liuxunorg/submarine-site/src/contribution/contributions.md

     * [ ] - Task

     ### What is the Jira issue?
-    * Open an issue on Jira https://issues.apache.org/jira/browse/ZEPPELIN/
+    * Open an issue on Jira https://issues.apache.org/jira/browse/SUBMARINE/
-    * Put link here, and add [ZEPPELIN-*Jira number*] in PR title, eg. [ZEPPELIN-533]
+    * Put link here, and add [SUBMARINE-*Jira number*] in PR title, eg. [SUBMARINE-533]

     ### How should this be tested?
     Outline the steps to test the PR here.